fernicar/Parakeet_GUI/README.md

 ## Contributing

 Contributions are welcome!
 If you would like to contribute, please refer to the core [TINS Contributing Guidelines](https://github.com/ScuffedEpoch/TINS/blob/main/CONTRIBUTING.md) and follow standard GitHub pull request workflows.

+## Aknowledgments
+*   Special thanks to ScuffedEpoch for the TINS methodology and the initial example.
+*   Thanks to the free tier AI assistant for its initial contribution to the project.
+*   Research LLM Gemini2.5flash (free tier beta testing) from Google AI Studio.

+This project builds upon the foundations of the following projects:
+- [TINS Edition](https://ThereIsNoSource.com) - TINS Specification platform that enables:
+  - Complete application reconstruction from specification
+  - Self-documenting architecture through detailed markdown
+  - Future-proof design adaptable to advancing LLM capabilities
+  - Progressive enhancement support as LLM technology evolves
+  - Platform-agnostic implementation guidelines
+  - Flexible technology stack selection within specified constraints
+  - Comprehensive behavioral specifications for consistent rebuilds
+  - Automatic adaptation to newer LLM models and capabilities

 ## License